-John Moon bought his property in Ebey’s Reserve in 1957 when the Navy transferred him to Whidbey Island Naval Air Station.
+John Moon bought his property in Ebey’s Reserve in 1957 when the Navy transferred him to Naval Air Station Whidbey Island.
 Explaining that, “I’ve seen a lot of development around,” he donated a conservation easement on 26 acres of his property to ensure it stayed just the way he loved it – in open space.
 Ten acres is a natural woodland where many wild creatures find refuge, food, and resting space.
-The adjacent 16 acres has been farmed for more than 100 years.
-It lies next to historic farmland owned by the National Park Service.
+The adjacent 16 acres have been farmed for more than 100 years.
+They lie next to historic farmland owned by the National Park Service.